 Drake, ‘War’ (2019)

 To finish this journey, we have to mention the biggest rap star – if not pop star – on the planet.
 Drake’s love for the UK finally resulted in him producing a subpar drill track.
 OK, this list is called is about the best drill songs, but this one gets an honourable mention simply for existing.
-From a big city in a mid-western state that bypassed the UK and now has ended up in Toronto, drill’s world tour has made some incredible stops… but there are still more places to visit.
+From a big city in a mid-western state, bypassing the UK and now ending up in Toronto, drill’s world tour has made some incredible stops… but there are still more places to visit.

 Best bit: Um… that Drake did a drill song?
 With the lyrics a cheesy homage to UK slang and culture as well as a shoddy London accent, ‘War’ doesn’t really have a best bit.